ModernMLCourse/Assignment_4/README.md

      .
      etc
 ```
-Notice how the data files are organized inside a direector named "cifar-10-batches-py" inside the parent directory "Assignment_4."
+Notice how the data files are organized inside a directory named "cifar-10-batches-py" inside the parent directory "Assignment_4."
 Feel free you call your parent directory any name.